 1st visit: 40 min consultation, including a thorough health history and examination both focused to your area of concern and covering overall neuromusculoskeletal (nerve and body) health.

-2nd visit: Report of findings, 20 mins, where the doctor will explain your condition, how it relates to your overall health along with an honest appraisal of how best to take things forward.
+2nd visit: Report of findings, 20 mins, where the doctor of chiropractic will explain your condition, how it relates to your overall health along with an honest appraisal of how best to take things forward.